project-emily/projectEmilyWebsite/_posts/2023-08-25-7-picture-books-about-grandparents.md

 ### [My Grandparents Love Me by Claire Freedman](https://amzn.to/3OHWNUh){:target="\_blank"}

 In this sweet book by author Claire Freedman, the little zebra is headed to Gran and Grandpa’s for the night.
 The little zebra loves going to Gran and Grandpa’s house, and feels safe and loved.
 There is even a special room for little zebra to stay in!
 Much fun ensues, including baked treats and a trip to the fair.
-But the little zebra doesn’t just visit Gran and Granpa’s house— they visit little zebra’s house too!
+But the little zebra doesn’t just visit Gran and Grandpa’s house— they visit little zebra’s house too!
 This book is perfect for grandparents looking forward to regular visits with their grandchildren.

 {% include image.html img="../uploads/img/blogs/7-picture-books-about-grandparents/mariana-and-her-familia.jpg" href="https://amzn.to/3OTj29Y" alt="Mariana and Her Familia by Monica Mancillas" align="right" %}